DC Universe Online: Episode 3: The Battle for Earth

 On March 13, 2012, the third episode, The Battle for Earth, was released.
 This episode largely continued the story in the fight against Brainiac which was one of the main storylines in the DC Universe Online base game.
-Players would fight for the fate of the universe with cooperative gameplay against Braniac.
+Players would fight for the fate of the universe with cooperative gameplay against Brainiac.
 Some of the key features of this episode include three Tier 2 Duos in Riverfront Center, Gotham Hospital, and Riverside Hotel, one Tier 3 Alert in South Gotham Courthouse, and two Tier 4 Raids in the Gates of Tartarus and The Prime Battleground.
 In addition, the new Tank power, "Earth" was added in and the Battle For South Gotham featured daily Tier 2 missions.

 Episode 4: The Last Laugh

 The fourth episode, The Last Laugh, was released on June 19, 2012.
 This episode focused on the Joker as he gained access to hero and villain safe houses to stir up additional controversy between the player factions.
 Some of the key features of this episode include one Tier 3 hero Duo in Shady Nightclub, and one Tier 3 villain Duo in Police Station.
-This marked the final performance of Arleen Sorkin before her retirement.
-This was her final time voicing her iconic character Harley Quinn.
+This marked the final performance of Arleen Sorkin before her retirement, with her reprising the role of Harley Quinn.